 The world premiere of MRS. HARRISON was produced by Azuka Theatre and was nominated for 3 Barrymore Awards, including Best New Play.
 About it the Philadelphia Inquirer raved “Every once in a (great) while, a new work in Philadelphia premieres with such power and promise that it demands to be seen by a much wider audience.
 That play is Mrs. Harrison at Azuka Theatre.
 That playwright is R. Eric Thomas.”

-Other plays include SAFE SPACE (Single Carrot Theater; development: Cohesion Theater Company Playwright’s Fellowship), I’LL HOLD OUT MY HAND AND MY HEART WILL BE IN IT (commission: Arden Theatre Company), CRYING ON TELEVISION (development: Ingram New Works Project), INFINITY JONES NEEDS SOME SPACE! (development: Act II Theatre), NIGHTBIRD (development: Interact Theater Company/NNPN Commission), MIRIAM1234 (City Theater Shorts-On-Ships 2018; Finalist: City Theatre National National Award for Short Playwriting 2017), HUMAN RESOURCES (City Theatre Summer Shorts, 2015, Finalist: 2015 City Theatre National Award for Short Playwriting, published: City Theatre Anthology 2015), the wordless puppet play FRIEDA THE INVISIBLE WOMAN (developed with Aaron Cromie, FringeArts 2015), WHEN YOU PUT IT THAT WAY IT JUST SOUNDS RIDICULOUS (Finalist: 2014 City Theatre National Award for Short Playwriting), ALWAYS THE BRIDESMAID (Quince Productions).
+Other plays include SAFE SPACE (Single Carrot Theater; development: Cohesion Theater Company Playwright’s Fellowship), BACKING TRACK (commission: Arden Theatre Company), CRYING ON TELEVISION (development: Ingram New Works Fellowship), INFINITY JONES NEEDS SOME SPACE! (development: Act II Theatre), NIGHTBIRD (development: Interact Theater Company/NNPN Commission), MIRIAM1234 (City Theater Shorts-On-Ships 2018; Finalist: City Theatre National National Award for Short Playwriting 2017), HUMAN RESOURCES (City Theatre Summer Shorts, 2015, Finalist: 2015 City Theatre National Award for Short Playwriting, published: City Theatre Anthology 2015), the wordless puppet play FRIEDA THE INVISIBLE WOMAN (developed with Aaron Cromie, FringeArts 2015), WHEN YOU PUT IT THAT WAY IT JUST SOUNDS RIDICULOUS (Finalist: 2014 City Theatre National Award for Short Playwriting), ALWAYS THE BRIDESMAID (Quince Productions).

 Eric is an alumnus of The Foundry, a Philadelphia playwrights lab and InterAct Theatre Company’s Core Playwrights program, he was a 2017 Lambda Literary Fellow, a 2018-2019 Ingram New Works Fellow, a member of Baltimore Center Stage’s Playwright’s Collective and the Cohesion Theater Company 2017 Playwright’s Fellowship.